Skip to content

 “Always feed pumpkin in moderation by adding it slowly into their diet.
 A shock to the gut can have the opposite effects to the desired ones and sudden seasonal treats can lead to worrying bouts of gastric upset.
 I’d recommend either adding a small amount to your dog’s meal or to a slow feeder such as the SodaPup slow feeders sold by WOOOF.”

-Canned Pumpkin vs Fresh Pumpkin for dogs?
+Canned Pumpkin vs Fresh Pumpkin For Dogs

 Did you know canned pumpkin for dogs contains higher levels of fibre and nutrient concentration than fresh pumpkins do?
 It’s true!
 This is because fresh pumpkins contain more water, which dilutes the nutrients' concentration.
 It’s also affordable and easier to keep fresh once opened compared to fresh pumpkin.